 Download & Other Tools

-- Data Source: California Dept. of Public Health, Birth Statistical Master Files; California Dept. of Finance, Population Estimates and Projections; CDC WONDER Online Database, Natality Public-Use Data (Mar.
-2020).
+- Data Source: California Dept. of Public Health, Birth Statistical Master Files & California Vital Data (Cal-ViDa) Query Tool; California Dept. of Finance, Population Estimates and Projections; CDC WONDER Online Database, Natality Public-Use Data (Feb.
+2022).

 - Measures of Demographics on Kidsdata.org